ariewahyu/caffe/README.md

 ## Arie's Note
-To evaluate the accuracy performance of a model, run using test option, for example:
+To evaluate the accuracy performance of a model, run using test option, for example (using GPU):

-./build/tools/caffe test --model=models/bvlc_alexnet/train_val.prototxt --weights=models/bvlc_alexnet/bvlc_alexnet.caffemodel
+./build/tools/caffe test --model=models/bvlc_alexnet/train_val.prototxt --weights=models/bvlc_alexnet/bvlc_alexnet.caffemodel --gpu all